mattbernst/scala-java17-flink/README.md

 The key is `-Dscala.version=2.12.15` to ensure that the flink-scala code is built with a Java 17-compatible compiler.
 Once the `flink-scala_2.12-1.18.1.jar` inside the container has been replaced with the rebuilt one, the test job runs successfully just as it does under Java 11.

+A fixed version of this jar file has been included under `artifacts/`.

 ### Starting a Flink session cluster on Java 11
 For the job manager: